Jan. 26th 11:00 am - team setup and planning

 Prototypes are expected to be complex enough to fill the time window but simple enough for the team to have made significant progress by the event’s finish.
 Some teams may choose projects that take longer than 24 hours to complete, but will still be expected to demonstrate the product’s core functionality.

 For example, a team is not expected to finish all levels necessary for a full-length video game.
 However, they should be able to demonstrate the game’s full mechanics.
 Likewise, a messenger app doesn't need to show the finished UI, but the core messaging service must be functional.

 Additionally, we will provide prompts proposed by local businesses for teams that prefer a more focused challenge.

 What to bring

-For long hauls like these you need to stay fueled.
-Code|24 will be providing 3 meals catered by MSU Catering.
-In addition some snacks and drinks will be provided, however we recommend you bring some snacks of your own to help you stay in the zone.
+Code|24 will provide 3 meals catered by MSU Catering.
+Some additional snacks and drinks will be provided, however, we recommend you bring some snacks of your own to help you stay in the zone.